react-picasso/tred-banking/README.md

 # TRED

-[TRED](https://tred-banking.vercel.app/) is a online banking web application.
+[TRED](https://tred-banking.vercel.app/) is an online banking web application.

 All features of a modern bank are available and more.